emery97/MAD24_P02_Team3/README.md

       - Review time (relative to current time)
       - Given Rating
       - Review Text

+  - **Nearby Places - Google Places API**
+    - Allows users to find nearby places of interest (restaurants, parking, public transit)
+    - Type of nearby places is selectable using radio buttons, with the option of hiding all nearby places markers
+    - All relevant nearby places are marked with blue coloured markers on the Google Map fragment, distinguishing them from the event marker

 ## When changing profile picture, allow user to take picture using the camera [IVAN]
 - **xxxxx**:
   - xxxxx